 A Statement of Purpose (750 words maximum).

-- Create a working headline for your proposal, boil it down to the basics.
+- Create a working headline for your proposal, and boil it down to the basics.

-- It should explain how you propose to use the $15,000 fellowship.
+- It should explain how you propose to use the $5,000 grant.

 A proposed timeline for the project